 Cheesemaker Jean-Michel Rapin and his three sons use traditional artisanal methods and milk supplied by 13 local farms to create Le Marechal.
 The cheese is aged for a minimum of 130 days and the rind’s surface is hand-rubbed with organic aromatic herbs.

 This is a bold and robust cheese with some barnyard and herbal aromas.
 Savoury and salty, nutty, with a mix of floral and herbal notes and a touch of sweetness.
 Le Marechal has a classic alpine cheese style that fans of Appenzeller, Gruyere and Comte will appreciate.

 This full-flavoured, luxurious melting cheeses maintains its bold flavour when heated making it ideal for grilled cheese sandwiches, fondue, or raclette.
-Pair it with fresh figs or pears or fruit preserves, olives, nuts.
+Pair it with fresh figs or pears or fruit preserves, peach and pineapple salsa, olives and nuts.